23technologies/gardener-extension-shoot-flux/README.md

   repositoryBranch: main
   repositoryType: private
 ```
-At the time writing this, the extension-controller will generate a new SSH-keypair for you, if set the `repositoryType` to private.
-This keypair will be stored in a the garden cluster as a `Secret` and you will need to make the public key available to you git SSH-server, so that flux can read from your repository.
+At the time writing this, the extension-controller will generate a new SSH-keypair for you, if the `repositoryType` is set to private.
+This keypair will be stored in the garden cluster as a `Secret` and you will need to make the public key available to you git SSH-server, so that flux can read from your repository.
 Note: On e.g. github.com, this can be achieved by adding a deploy key to your Git repository.

 Next you can deploy a `Shoot` with the `shoot-flux` extension enabled:
 ``` yaml